ahernandez6/Nematostella_acclimation/04-CORRELATION_ANALYSIS/README.md

 #### overlapping_dmr_dge.py
 * Custom script that prepares a matrix consisting of difference measures for differentially methylated and expressed genes
+* This matrix is used as input for correlation_dmr_dge.R

 #### correlation_dmr_dge.R
 * Custom script to perform correlation analysis on differentially methylated and expressed genes